Konic-NLP/Machine_Learning/README.md

 # Machine_Learning
-A practice repo for machine learning with the book &lt;Machine learning in action>
+A practice repo for machine learning with the book <*Machine learning in action*>